 In January 2021 I scratched out a quick blog post on Reading & Writing Annual Reports.
 I was compelled to write again on the subject and figured that a “Part 2” title was creative enough for the two or three nerds that might read both of my posts.

 I write reports to our investments partners.
 I also read reports from company CEO’s, both public and private companies, and control and non-control positions for us.
 On top of this I read books like “Investing Between the Lines” by LJ Rittenhouse, “Dear Shareholder” by Lawrence Cunningham.
 I also read how-to writing books like “Writing to Learn” by William Zinsser.
 I have an English degree and adequate accounting courses to hold my own.
-None of this makes me an expert yet on annual reports but I’m coming to believe Warren Buffett’s repeated comments (and I’ll paraphrase), that ‘most everything you need to know to make an investment decision can be found by reading annual reports.’
+None of this makes me an expert author of annual reports, yet.
+However, I am coming to believe Warren Buffett’s repeated comments (and I’ll paraphrase), that ‘most everything you need to know to make an investment decision can be found by reading annual reports.’

-I wrapped up reading Laura Rittenhouse’s 2013 book on deciphering annual reports after writing my January post and was encouraged enough to write again on the subject.
+I wrapped up reading Laura Rittenhouse’s 2013 book on deciphering annual reports after writing my January 2021 post and was encouraged enough to write again on the subject this January 2022.
 The stand out reason?
 She documents how candor and fact-obfuscating generalities (FOG) scores can forecast stock performance 2-3 years in advance.
 Now, to be fair, she doesn’t say this as plainly as I just wrote.
 But, from reading between the lines of her book I can say without hesitation that it makes perfect sense.

 That is a lot of lead time.
 What gives?